DedeMarantes/DedeMarantes/README.md

 - 👋 Hi, I’m @DedeMarantes
 - 👀 I’m interested in Android Development
 - 🌱 I’m currently learning Kotlin
-- 💞️ I’m looking to work on mobile develepment
+- 💞️ I’m looking to work on mobile development
 - 📫 How to reach me ...

 <!---